hubbertj/tasc_project/README.md

 ***

 - You should have npm and node install on your computer.
 If not here is a link how to install them [How-to-install-node][5]
-- I recommend if your new to node to learn about and use nvm (node version manger) to manage your node version [Install nvm][6]
+- I recommend if your new to node to learn about and use nvm (node version manger) to manage your node versions [Install nvm][6]

 1. Go to project directory<br>
 `cd tasc_exercise`
-1. install the packages
+1. install the packages<br>
 `npm install`
-2. optional - install swagger globally
+2. optional - install swagger globally<br>
 `npm install -g swagger`
-- Now you can run the project is development with `swagger project start`
+- Now you can run the project is development with<br>
+`swagger project start`

 > or